 Gaye has been playing for over 30 years in the health professions, both conventional and holistic, with a passion for integrative health and wellness expressed through her writing, workshops, energy work, as a breath guide, and as a Registered Yoga Therapist/Teacher.
 She has traveled and taught globally and has for many years focused on guiding people back to their authentic and natural breath rhythms.
-Her blog BreathingSpaces has a global readership.
-Currently living in Austin, Texas where live music is renown, you will find Gaye dancing and laughing with uninhibited joy!
+Her blog BreathingSpaces and WildlyFreeElder have a global readership.
+Currently living in Weaverville, NC where the beauty of the Blue Ridge Mountains provide an inspiring, and ancient presence you will find Gaye exploring this verdant temperate rain forest area and laughing with uninhibited joy!

 ADVANCE PRAISE FOR OUR DAILY BREATH!